SRID-DispatchTeam-F2016/ClientApp/README.md

 4. Enable group calling instances with dispatch in wide spread instances

 5. Automated processes for standardized procedures such as towed cars

+## Supported Nodejs version: 0.10.25

+Please use the Node.js version from this source: https://nodejs.org/en/blog/release/v0.10.25/]

+If using this template on Linux Ubuntu, add the following line to ./bashrc to include the path to the binary:

+- export PATH=$PATH:<your_nodejs_path>/bin

+Reload the paths by $source ~/.bashrc

+Install the components needed to run the node server:

+- sudo <your_nodejs_path>/bin/npm install -g bower
+- npm install
+- bower install

+Then run the server:

+- npm start